 They were of their time, and, if the increasing number of Twilight Zone blogs featuring reviews by thirty-somethings new to the show is any indication, along with the ongoing popularity of the New Year’s Eve and July 4th marathons (it seems the Thanksgiving iteration was short-lived)—which have done the heavy lifting of transmitting The Twilight Zone to a new generation, the children of the Baby Boomers who grew up on the show—Serling and Co.’s recurring themes of identity loss, science and superstition, the individual versus The State, and, to quote one of Serling’s closing voiceover narrations, “…the strange and wondrous mysticism that is a simple act of living,” have proven timeless and immortal.

-“I watched the Twilight Zone marathons with my mom, who always told the story of how my grandparents spent a day with Rod Serling,” said TV producer (Ghost Adventures on Travel Channel) Eric Paulen, 46.
+“I watched the Twilight Zone marathons with my mom, who always told the story of how my grandparents spent a day with Rod Serling,” said TV producer (Ghost Adventures on Travel Channel) Eric Paulen.
 “When I got married, my wife loved watching them too.
 The coolest thing is that now our daughters, 14 and 11 years old, have fallen in love with the series as well.”

 Rod Serling would be proud.

-ARLEN SCHUMER wrote and designed Visions From The Twilight Zone, the only coffee table art book about the series, wrote and designed the Paley Center for New Media’s website for the 50th Anniversary of the series in 2009, and continues to present a multimedia show based on the book to universities and cultural institutions around the country, most recently at Ithaca University’s 2013 Rod Serling Conference in Los Angeles.
+ARLEN SCHUMER wrote and designed Visions From The Twilight Zone, the only coffee table art book about the series, wrote and designed the Paley Center for New Media’s website for the 50th Anniversary of the series in 2009, and continues to present a multimedia show based on the book to universities and cultural institutions around the country, including at Ithaca University’s 2013 Rod Serling Conference in Los Angeles.

 Read and download the Den of Geek Lost in Space Special Edition Magazine right here!